MRH4287/FFNetParser/Readme.md

 This allows the user to upload their filter settings to the web service.

 The Data is Synchronized between the clients.
 To identify a specific user, a user specific token is used, that is generated at first run.

-_Warning: The Data is transferred unencrypted!_

-__I would change that if i could, but HTTPS do not work so well with my API Calls__

 ## How to Build this